VETERAN-OWNED BUSINESS

 Polyfilm

-The second highest score for measured light transmission was the standard polyethylene film, with a reading of 2550, or 88% of the baseline measurement.
-However, adding an additional layer of poly film reduced our transmitted light by an additional 10%.
+The second highest score for measured light transmission was the standard polyethylene film, with a reading of 1238 µmol/m²∙s, or 81% of the baseline measurement.
+However, adding an additional layer of poly film reduced our transmitted light by an additional 13%.

 8mm polycarbonate (Riga)

-We were surprised that the 8mm polycarbonate from Riga Greenhouses had the same light transmission as a thinner 4mm regular polycarbonate.
+We were surprised that the 8mm polycarbonate from Riga Greenhouses had better light transmission than a thinner 4mm polycarbonate.
 Usually, we say that thicker polycarbonate reduces the overall light transmission.
 This wasn’t the case in our test findings.

 Testing light transmission of greenhouse covering materials, in this case 16 mm triple-wall polycarbonate